sburr/playlist-utils/README.md

 # convert from different playlist formats to JSON just for fun
 # and pipe it to the ever useful [json](https://trentm.com/json/) cli utility
-$ dist/playlist convert Simple.xml | json -a Name
+$ playlist convert Simple.xml | json -a Name
 Angela
 Orange Sky
 All I Want Is You